-A public art strategy is required with art taking many forms, from traditional sculpture and murals to events and activities.
+A public art strategy has been prepared with art taking many forms, from traditional sculpture and murals to events and activities.
 These should reflect Elgin's amazing history, the key characters which have influenced the city over time, the key buildings and the activities which have moulded the city into what it is today.

-The Strategy would be developed by an independent artist commissioned by the Council and would build upon the artist in residence work undertaken by Elgin BID.
-The strategy would include proposals to incorporate public art into hard landscaping, street furniture such as seating, planters for soft landscaping, and signage, wall art such as panels and murals, lighting to provide pleasant safe environments but also to create intrigue and sensory features.
+The Strategy has been developed by an independent artist commissioned by the Council and builds upon the artist in residence work undertaken by Elgin BID.
+The strategy includes proposals to incorporate public art into hard landscaping, street furniture such as seating, planters for soft landscaping, and signage, wall art such as panels and murals, lighting to provide pleasant safe environments but also to create intrigue and sensory features.
 The painting or projection of public art reflecting the history and character of the area onto large, blank facades will improve the streetscape, and help support development of an evening economy in the city centre.